sraffy758/homework/README.md

 ### Further Steps

-Of course, this recommendation is based on a preliminary evaluation.
-A more comprehensive benchmark could include a larger number of generations with the use of quantitative performance metrics such as:
+A more comprehensive benchmark could include a larger number of generations — using the same seed for consistency — along with the use of quantitative performance metrics such as:

 -   **CLIP Score** (Prompt Adherence)
 -   **LPIPS** (Learned Perceptual Image Patch Similarity)